 Student debt is now the second largest form of debt held by people in the United States.
 Over $1.5 trillion in student loans are outstanding, with nearly two-thirds of that amount being held by women.
 If you want to go to college in the U.S. and you aren’t rich, you are almost guaranteed to take out at least some form of student loans.
 However, student loan borrowers don’t even have the same basic protections provided to mortgage loans, car loans or even credit card debt.
 We have to change that in Massachusetts.

 The Student Loan Bill of Rights would provide all student loan borrowers in the state with the basic consumer protections they deserve.
 In addition, the bill cuts through the red tape intentionally created by student loan servicers and creates a Student Loan Ombudsman, a single office under the Attorney General where borrowers can get the information they need about their loans.
 Click here to download our print factsheet.

 The Student Loan Bill of Rights passed the Massachusetts Senate unanimously on April 11th, 2018.
 However, it did not receive action in the Massachusetts House of Representatives.
-Now, it has been refiled for the new session beginning in January 2019, and we will be working to see its enrollment.
+Now, it has been refiled for the new session beginning in January 2019, and we will be working to see its passage.

 Massachusetts is part of a national movement to protect student borrowers and would follow Connecticut, Washington and many other states who have either passed a Student Loan Bill of Rights or who are considering doing so.